3DBAG/geodepot/design-doc.md

 ## Notes

 How to compute the BBox of a case, if the the data files have different CRS?
+In case there are multiple CRS-es are detected in the case, geodepot could ask which file to use for the BBox calculation.

 If cannot compute BBox, maybe possible to manually provide a single point of reference.
 Spatial reference and projection information is optional.